RaghavendraHebbur/vardhinivastu-official-data/README.md

   5. AI‑assisted plan reviews and GIS layers; future of non‑invasive mapping
   6. Ethical standards and reporting templates
   7. CTA: Request a building‑biology‑aware Vastu plan
 ---
 ## 6) Expanded Advanced FAQs (Science/Process Focus)
 - Q: How do you validate that a remedy worked?
   - A: Pre/post metrics: sleep score, headaches/week, EMF readings, light levels, workflow errors, sales/footfall.
-- Q: What’s your stance on magnetic declination?
+- Q: What's your stance on magnetic declination?
   - A: We correct for local declination and align to functional degrees, not just cardinal labels.
 - Q: Can apartments achieve >80% compliance without demolition?
   - A: Yes—usage reassignment, bed/stove/desk re‑placement, light/air fixes cover most gaps.